AImeetsAG/Book-Recommender--Matrix-Factorization-with-ASGD/README.md

 Note: The details of this function and examples related to it can be found in the Cosine Similarity.ipynb.

-# II.
+## II.
 Item Based Collaborative Filtering:
 This is one simplest method for finding out item-item similarity coefficient.
-The DataFrame containing the Ratings (‘~/Ratings.csv) was converted into a DataFrame representing a matrix of ‘User-ID’ and ‘ISBN’ by using the .pivot() function.
+The DataFrame containing the Ratings (‘Ratings.csv') was converted into a DataFrame representing a matrix of ‘User-ID’ and ‘ISBN’ by using the .pivot() function.
 The columns are named with ‘ISBN’ and the indices with ‘User-ID’.
 The matrix shown in the DataFrame was transposed and stored in a 2-D array.